adambard/learnxinyminutes-docs/c.html.markdown

     // You can also dynamically allocate contiguous blocks of memory with the
     // standard library function malloc, which takes one argument of type size_t
     // representing the number of bytes to allocate (usually from the heap, although this
-    // may not be true on e. g. embedded systems - the C standard says nothing about it). int *my_ptr = malloc(sizeof(*my_ptr) * 20);
+    // may not be true on e.g. embedded systems - the C standard says nothing about it). int *my_ptr = malloc(sizeof(*my_ptr) * 20);
     for (xx = 0; xx < 20; xx++) {
         *(my_ptr + xx) = 20 - xx; // my_ptr[xx] = 20-xx